saegey/saegey.github.io/resume.md

 * Demonstrated understanding of the development cycle ranging from proof of concept, implementation, unit testing, and deployment.

-* Proficient in building frontend applications with cross-browser support and working around their quirks; Opera, Safari, Firefox, Internet Explorer (6/7).
+* Proficient in building front-end applications with cross-browser support.

 * Able to manage a small team and work around communication barriers.